tesselo/tesselo-app/README.md

-# pixel-vue
+# Tesselo Vue App

-## Pixelmatters Vue Boilerplate
-This boilerplate is built on top of vue-cli webpack template.
+This app is built on top of Pixelmatters Vue Boilerplate, which is an extension of vue-cli webpack template.
 Beyond the vue-cli features, it specifies:
   * Component/view file tree structure
   * State management (with vuex) structure
   * API management/structure